 If you've made it through reading all of these treatments, we're impressed!
 It's no doubt a lot of information to take in at once, especially on top of a gum disease diagnosis.
 But we believe that knowledge is power, and being able to ask your dentist about the full array of gum disease therapies will help you in the long run.

-The sooner you seek treatment, the better your chances are of saving your teeth and health.
+The sooner you seek treatment, the better your chances of saving your teeth and your long-term health.
 While insurance often covers gum disease therapy, many options are available for people without dental insurance.
 It will just take a little research!
-For example, dental and dental hygienist schools have clinics to gain practical experience performing various procedures.
-These take place under the supervision of an experienced licensed dentist at a reduced rate.
-Also, federally funded health centers offer affordable dental services based on your income.
+For example, dental and dental hygienist schools have clinics for students to gain practical experience performing various procedures.
+These take place under the supervision of an experienced dentist at a reduced rate.
+Also, some community health centres may offer affordable dental services based on your income.